 Name of Town: Nanaimo,

 “Involve peers as soon as you can.
-It’s not easy work, but they are the ones who are connecting to people who use drugs in the community, and these are the people we’re trying to connect to and save,” – Tanis Daggart, CAT Facilitator
+It’s not easy work, but they are the ones who are connecting to people who use drugs in the community, and these are the people we’re trying to connect to and save,” – Tanis Dagert, CAT Facilitator

-Members of the Community Action Initiative team sat down with Tanis Daggart, CAT facilitator to discuss the evolution, learnings, and proud moments experienced while working with the Nanaimo CAT.
+Members of the Community Action Initiative team sat down with Tanis Dagert, CAT facilitator to discuss the evolution, learnings, and proud moments experienced while working with the Nanaimo CAT.
 Here’s what she had to say.

 We supported a peer-led group to start up a meal bag program, and they have totally blossomed.
 They are opening up a soup-kitchen, and working with city planners to set it up.
 It’s been pretty incredible, what a little bit of money can do.